alt1983/CRUDservlets/README.md

 ## Tests
 - There are tests with Mockito и JUnit usage
-- Thare will be integration tests with Testcontainer usage soon
+- Thare are integration tests with Testcontainer usage
-- There will be Docker-image for integration tests soon
+- There is Docker-image "crud101:latest101" for integration tests